Cloak and Dagger (characters): Spider-Ham

 Croak and Badger, funny animal versions of Cloak and Dagger from Earth-8311, appear in Spider-Ham.

 Ultimate Marvel

 Alternate universe versions of Cloak and Dagger from Earth-1610 appear in the Ultimate Marvel universe.
 These versions are high school sweethearts who were critically injured in a car accident while traveling to senior prom.
-Roxxon had them declared legally dead and used them in experiments with dark matter, resulting in them gaining superpowers.
+Roxxon had them declared legally dead, and Phillip Roxxon used them in experiments with dark matter, resulting in them gaining superpowers.

 "Universe X"

 In the 2000 miniseries Universe X, Ty Johnson is dead, but his cloak is still carried by Dagger.
 Mar-Vell is given the cloak by Dagger and uses it as a teleportation device and a gateway to the Realm of the Dead.

-Ultimate Universe

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
-In the pages of Ultimate Spider-Man: Incursion, Spider-Man and Richard Parker fight The Spot who got his hand on one of the Stark Boxes.
-They are joined by Miles Morales who was displaced from Earth-616 when going after his baby sister Billie and he helped defeat him.
-Spot later broke free and caught up to the three Spider-Men while mentioning that his powers came from a Stark Box and that his name is Tyrone Johnson.
-Miles quickly knocked Spot out.